-This small addition to dog club contracts would promote excellence in judging, adherence to the breed standard, and preserve features of purebred type.
+This small addition to all Kennel Club judging contracts can promote judging in adherence to the breed standard and preserve features of purebred type.

 STEP1: It is a generally accepted academic principle that exams are a teaching tool.
 Judges are given a quiz on the breed’s standard as part of the A.K.C.’s requirements to be licensed.
 It is a 25-question test that does not touch on all requirements, not even some of the fundamental ones and it is an open book quiz.